wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 21 But the men of Broke were more numerous than the men of Lawrence, and overpowered them, by the means of their numbers.

-22 Already had the valiant Lawrence fallen ; his life- blood flowed fast ; still he cryed out to his brave companions, saying unto them, Don't give up the ship ; his noble spirit fled, but his name shall not perish.
+22 Already had the valiant Lawrence fallen ; his life-blood flowed fast ; still he cryed out to his brave companions, saying unto them, Don't give up the ship ; his noble spirit fled, but his name shall not perish.

 23 Moreover, about this time all the officers of the ship of the United States were either slain or sorely wounded ; so she was captured by the vessel of the king.